-A patent is one type of intellectual property that the original inventor possesses.
-The Indian Patents Act of 1970 defines the Indian Patent Laws.
+A patent is one type of Intellectual Property Right that the original inventor possesses.
+The Indian Patents Act of 1970 defines the Indian Patent Laws in the subject of Legal Studies.
 This legislation grants patent rights to inventors of new and innovative processes, products, or articles of manufacture that satisfy the conditions of novelty, inventive steps, and industrial application.
 The Indian Patent Act's primary goal is to promote invention, which will ultimately result in India's technical advancement.
 The Indian Patent Act of 1970 strikes a balance between advancing public interest protection and innovation.
 It has been modified over time to accommodate the changing needs of the world while keeping innovation and easy access to necessities front and centre.
+Students can also read important topics of Legal Studies.

 The term "patent" comes from the Latin word "Patere," which means "to lay open," or "make available for public inspection."